NTIA/NRMetricFramework/documentation/ReportBlockiness.md

 The edge filter is a variant of the Sobel filter that was developed by NTIA to detect larger edges than the popular (3×3) edge filters (e.g., Sobel, Laplacian).
 See function `filter_si_hv_adapt.m`.

 ## Speed and Conformity

+Blockiness runs roughly __1.15×__ slower than the benchmark metric, [nrff_blur.m](ReportBlur.md).

+In Big-O notation, Blockiness is O(n).

 Function `nrff_blockiness.m` was initially provided by this repository, so conformity is ensured.
-Speed is O(n), which is as fast as can be expected of any NR metric.
-Blockiness runs roughly 15% slower than [nrff_blur.m](ReportBlur.md).

 ## Analysis